anurudhrasundaram/Cognify-PersonalizedLearningPlatform/README.md

       worldwide, non-exclusive, no-charge, royalty-free, irrevocable
-      copyright license to reproduce, prepare Derivative Works of, publicly display, publicly perform, sublicense, and distribute the Work and such Derivative Works in Source or Object form.
+      copyright license to reproduce, prepare Derivative Works of, publicly display, publicly perform, sublicense, and distribute the Work and such Derivative Works Source or Object form.

    3. Grant of Patent License.
 Subject to the terms and conditions of this License, each Contributor hereby grants to You a perpetual,